 Roast chestnuts are an autumn treat, but a good summer and autumn are needed to produce a crop of large seeds, especially in the north.
 The husk that encloses the seeds, which are flat on one side, is pricklier than a hedgehog and best handled with gloves.

 Ripe chestnuts, Castanea sativa, lying in their already open prickly hulls on the forest floor in the sun.
 (Getty)

 English oak’s acorns have long stalks, while durmast oak’s have none.
 If they avoid being eaten by mammals and birds, they germinate immediately, producing a root but no shoot until spring.
 Lucky acorns are carried away by jays, cached and forgotten, germinating beyond the shade of the parent tree canopy.

 These seeds are carried in pairs, with broad-tipped wings that sweep downwards.
 When they separate, they spin away in the wind like a helicopter, sometimes over hundreds of metres, and germinate readily, making sycamore a rapid coloniser of open habitats.
 The seedlings even thrive in deep shade.

 Sycamore seeds.
 Getty Images

 Its large numbers of tiny seeds are arranged in brittle catkins, which shatter when flocks of siskins and redpolls feed on them in early autumn.
 Seedlings grow best in association with fly agaric fungus – look out for red-and-white-spotted toadstools around mature trees.

 Silver birch cone/catkin.
+(Getty Images)

 Borne in clusters, hazelnuts have edible kernels inside hard-shells that are prized by hedgerow foragers (although small mammals often reach them first).
 Wood mice nibble a circular hole in the nut, squirrels split it neatly in half vertically, bank voles gnaw off the pointed end.